-Note: The information presented here is an abbreviated version of our formal General Information for Tours to Vietnam.
+Note: The information presented here is an abbreviated version of our formal General Information for this tour.
 Its purpose is solely to give readers a sense of what might be involved if they take this tour.
 Although we do our best to make sure that what follows here is completely accurate, it should not be used as a replacement for the formal document which will be sent to all tour registrants, and whose contents supersedes any information contained here.

 ENTERING VIETNAM: A passport valid for at least six months beyond your date of entry and with at least one blank page for an entry stamp.
 A Vietnamese visa is required and it must be obtained from a Vietnamese Embassy or Consulate prior to traveling to Vietnam.